5 January 2026

 Follow the rule, only shop from official e-commerce websites or verified apps.
 And always look for https:// and the padlock icon.
 However, be warned that in 2026, many fake sites now use security certificates to appear “secure.”
 So, always double-check the spelling of the brand name in the URL.

 A flat 90% off on luxury brand that never goes on sale?
 It is considered a classic red flag for online shopping scams.
-These ads create a false sense of urgency, like “Only 2 pieces left!”
-It will force you into a quick and emotional decision.
+These ads create a false sense of urgency, like “Only 2 pieces left!” this may encourage quick decisions without verifying the website’s authenticity.

 Indian retailers provide a clear “Contact Us” page with the physical office address, verified GST number and a customer support helpline.
-The only way to contact a site through a “Fill this form” page or random Gmail address, close the tab immediately.
+The only way to contact a site through a “Fill this form” page or random Gmail address, it is advisable to avoid interacting with such websites.

 In these scams, the sellers insist on full advance payment, often disabling the Cash-on-Delivery (COD) option.
 Some sellers send a low-quality item like a plastic toy instead of an expensive watch.
-It’s sending to generate a “delivered” status on their internal tracking, then vanish once the high-value payment is cleared.
+In some cases, fraudsters send a low-value item to generate a “delivered” status, making chargebacks or disputes more difficult.

-These scams type, like, you receive a WhatsApp message: “your parcel from (popular mall) is stuck.
+In some cases, scammers send messages such as; you receive a WhatsApp message: “your parcel from (popular mall) is stuck.
 Pay ₹5 to update your address.”
-This phishing attempt, because the ₹5 link is a gateway to steal your UPI PIN or card details.
+This is typically a phishing attempt where the link may be used to capture sensitive information such as UPI or card details.

 Don’t trust a product just because it has five stars.
 In 2026, scammers mostly use AI to generate hundreds of realistic-looking reviews and fake videos of “influencers” praising the product.
 So, you must check for repetitive language or a sudden burst of reviews all posted on the same day.